yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ### PV Output

 The PV output data are collected from solar panel arrays ∼125 m away from the camera, on the top of the Jen-Hsun Huang Engineering Center at Stanford University.
-The poly-crystalline panels are rated at 30.1 kW-DC, with an elevation and azimuth angle at 22.5° and 195° respectively.
-The raw PV output power data are originally logged by Stanford Utility and the miuntely averaged data are shared with us[^3].
+The poly-crystalline panels are rated at 30.1 kW-DC, with an elevation and azimuth angle at 22.5° and 195°, respectively.
+The raw PV output power data are logged with 1-min frequency and representing the average power output within that minute[^3].

 [^3]: It should be noted that this is different from the instaneous raw PV data that we used in our previous published works [[1]](#1), [[2]](#2), [[3]](#3) and [[4]](#4), so users do not need to take rolling average during data processing to get the minutely average data.